Game-Development-Resources/Autotile-47/README.md

 **Tiling** means selecting tiles in such a way that neighboring tiles visually connect to one another (as in the graphic above).

-**Autotiling** is the use of code to select tiles (rather than having to select them manually).
+**Autotiling** is the use of code to select tiles (rather than having to select each tile manually).
 There are many ways to achieve this effect, but the most computationally efficient autotiling method (that I know of) is referred to as bitmasking or bitwise-autotiling (which we'll get to later).

 *Note: This autotile example is for tiling against both orthogonal and diagonal neighbors.
-In addition, this example allows for tiling against more than one type of object, as in the example graphic below with some plain grass tiles and some grass tiles with red bits:*
+In addition, this example allows for tiling against more than one type of object, as in the example graphic below that has some plain grass tiles and some grass tiles with red bits:*

 ![image_3_640x360](https://user-images.githubusercontent.com/6045676/173731006-a9b64fb5-4b56-43ab-9542-0d8094289ee4.png)